venice1200/SSD1322_for_Adafruit_GFX/README.md

 You will find the orginal Library here https://github.com/adafruit/Adafruit_SSD1327

+Beside the Hardware specific modifications I implemented the function
+`drawFullsizeGrayscaleBitmap(const uint8_t bitmap[])`
-Beside the Hardware specific modifications I implemented an function to draw a 4-Bit Grayscale Picture into the Display "Buffer".
+to draw a 4-Bit Grayscale Picture into the Display "Buffer".

 You can actually draw only a Fullsize Picture (256x64 Pixels, 8192 bytes).
 Tested with the **SPI** Interface and an **ESP32** (TTGO T8 v1.7.1).